networkx/networkx/doc/source/tutorial.rst

 Graph
    The basic operations common to graph-like classes.
-   This class implements a "simple graph"; it ignores multiple edges between two nodes and does not allow edges from a node to itself (self-loops).
+   This class implements an undirected graph.
+It ignores multiple edges between two nodes.
+It does allow self-loop edges between a node and itself.

 DiGraph
-   Operations common to digraphs, simple graphs with directed edges.
+   Operations common to directed graphs, that is, graphs with directed edges.
    (A subclass of Graph.)

-XGraph
+MultiGraph
-   A flexible (and experimental) graph class that allows data/weights/labels/objects to be associated with each edge.
-While a simple graph by default, this class can also allow multiple edges and self loops.
-Thus, it can be used to represent a weighted graph, pseudograph, or network.
-This additional flexibility leads to some degradation in performance, though usually not significant.
+   A flexible graph class that allows multiple undirected edges between pairs of nodes.
+The additional flexibility leads to some degradation in performance, though usually not significant.
    (A subclass of Graph.)

-XDiGraph
+MultiDiGraph
-   A directed version of an XGraph.
+   A directed version of a MultiGraph.
    (A subclass of DiGraph.)

 Empty graph-like objects are created with

-  - G=Graph()
-  - G=DiGraph()
-  - G=XGraph()
-  - G=XGraph(selfloops=True, multiedges=True)
-  - G=XDiGraph(selfloops=True, multiedges=True)

-Only the XGraph and XDiGraph classes allow for the selfloops and multiedges options.
+>>> G=nx.Graph()
+>>> G=nx.DiGraph()
+>>> G=nx.MultiGraph()
+>>> G=nx.MultiDiGraph()

+All graph classes allow any hashable object as a node and arbitrary edge data/weights/labels to be associated with an edge.
+All graph classes have boolean attributes to describe the nature of the
+graph:  directed, weighted, multiedges.
+The weighted attribute means that the edge weights are numerical, though that is not enforced.
+Some functions will not work on graphs that do not have weighted==True (the default).

 This package implements graphs using data structures based on an adjacency list implemented as a node-centric dictionary of dictionaries.
-The dictionary contains keys corresponding to the nodes and the values are dictionaries of neighboring node keys with the value None (or edge data for XGraph(), or a list of edge data for XGraph(multiedges=True)).
+The dictionary contains keys corresponding to the nodes with values that are dictionaries of neighboring node keyed to the edge data (default 1) associated with that edge, or a list of edge data for MultiGraph/MultiDiGraph.
 This allows fast addition, deletion and lookup of nodes and neighbors in large graphs.
-The underlying datastructure should only be visible in the modules base.py and xbase.py.
-In all other modules, graph-like objects are manipulated solely via the methods defined in base.py and xbase.py, and not by acting directly on the datastructure.
-This design allows one to replace the 'dicts-of-dicts"-based datastructure with an alternative datastructure without excessive effort.
+The underlying datastructure is accessed directly through methods (the API) in the class definitions.
+In all functions, graph-like objects are manipulated solely via those API methods and not by acting directly on the datastructure.
+This design allows future replacement of the 'dicts-of-dicts"-based datastructure with an alternative datastructure without excessive effort.

 The following shorthand is used throughout NetworkX documentation and code:
-(we use mathematical notation n,v,w,... to indicate a node, v=vertex=node).

 G,G1,G2,H,etc:
    Graphs